 Then in 1956 the house was bought by Dr. Bentley, a lady prison doctor who lived with her gardener in two rooms for over twenty years, the majority of the house falling into severe disrepair around them.
 In the late 1970s, Dr Bentley fell ill and sold the property to a Torbay accountant.
 His plans to develop the house as a hotel were thwarted by domestic problems and he sold the house to Mr and Mrs Harrison in 1984 who commenced renovation and refurbishment, a huge undertaking.
 Prince Hall re-opened as a hotel in 1985.

 As you can see, the Country House has a colourful, varied and often turbulent history!
-Current owner, Chris Daly, hope that today's guests will totally relax in the magnificent natural setting, the only "turbulence" being encountered being that of decision-making regarding relaxation options or which delicacy to sample at dinner or breakfast!
+Current owner, Chris Daly, hope's that today's guests will totally relax in the magnificent natural setting, the only "turbulence" encountered being that of decision-making regarding relaxation options or which delicacy to sample at dinner or breakfast!